 Trustee Fuentes' Spanish Adventure, Part I

 3. 1996 TRUSTEES RACE: anything goes to protect "life as we know it"

-In 1996, owing to its decision to print and distribute a deceptive—and homophobic—campaign flier (the now-infamous "same-sex" flier), the Old Guard secured its objective.
+In 1996, owing to its decision to print and distribute a deceptive and homophobic campaign flier, the now-infamous "same-sex" flier, the Old Guard secured its objective.
 Dorothy Fortune (a right-leaning Democrat) won a seat, and John Williams and Steven Frogue were reelected.
-The union now controlled four of the seven trustees (Teddi Lorch, who was up for reelection in ’98, was the fourth trustee; she had been recruited by the union to replace a trustee who had died).
+The union now controlled four of the seven trustees (Teddi Lorch, who was up for reelection in ’98, was the fourth trustee; an adjunct instructor, she had been recruited by the union to replace a trustee who had died).
 And thus it was that, starting in December of ’96, the era of the conservative “Board Majority” began.
 The Board Majority, or “Board Four,” were conservative Republicans (Fortune evidently bailed on the Democratic Party) who, it appears, pursued the Old Guard’s narrow agenda (salaries, promotions, payback) in exchange for timely campaign support.
 While the “Board Minority” (Milchiker, Lang, and Hueter) watched in horror, the Board Four rammed through a series of changes that reflected predictable Old Guard desiderata plus their own benighted interests and agendas.